Advanced-Concept-Mechanix/client/README.md

 Wait until a qr code appears on the terminal or browser

+**Please make sure that your phone and the client are on the same network i.e. Your phone and the computer running the client**

 Open expo app on phone

 Use the app to scan the qr code